annezj/annezj.github.io/_drafts/2018-01-07-Modelling-customer-churn-part-2.md

 df.tel$contract_expired[which(df.tel$Contract=="One year" & df.tel$tenure>=12)]=T
 df.tel$contract_expired[which(df.tel$Contract=="Two year" & df.tel$tenure>=24)]=T
 ```
-We should also bear in mind that the data are not balanced:
+We should also check for class imbalance, since it is likely that the numbers churned and not churned are unequal:

 ```
 table(df.tel$Churn)/nrow(df.tel)